Thurgood Marshall Jr.: Other work

-Marshall has been a member of the United States Postal Service Board of Governors, Ford Foundation, Corrections Corporation of America, Genesco, The Third Way, National Women's Law Center, the University of Arkansas Clinton School of Public Service, and the Supreme Court Historical Society.
+Marshall has been a member of the United States Postal Service Board of Governors, Ford Foundation, Corrections Corporation of America, Genesco, National Women's Law Center, the University of Arkansas Clinton School of Public Service, and the Supreme Court Historical Society.
 He has been a member of the Ethics Advisory Committee of the United States Olympic Committee since its inception in 2001 until 2012 and chaired the Advisory Commission of the American Bar Association Standing Committee on Election Law.

 He has participated in election and election law observer missions to Bosnia, Chile, Ecuador, and Nicaragua.
 Marshall is also a veteran of U.S. presidential campaigns.

 Personal life

-Marshall and his wife Teddi Levy Marshall, the vice president and founder of Rolling Greens Inc., were married on April 25, 2008.
+Marshall and his second wife, Teddi Levy Marshall, the vice president and founder of Rolling Greens Inc., were married on April 25, 2008.
 They were married at the Supreme Court of the United States and Associate Justice Stephen G. Breyer performed the ceremony.
-The couple lives in the Washington, D.C., area and they have two sons, Thurgood William and Edward Patrick Marshall.
+The couple lives in the Washington, D.C., area.
+Marshall was previously married to Colleen P. Mahoney, a 1981 graduate of American University School of Law and a retired partner at Skadden Arps.
+Marshall and Mahoney have two sons, Thurgood William and Edward Patrick Marshall.
+Marshall and his first wife Colleen, were sworn into the Supreme Court together on June 24, 1991 by Marshall's father, the Supreme Court Justice.